mRs-/Black-Friday-Deals/README.md

 ### 💸 [AnySelect](https://anyselectai.com/) The best and quickest way to use ChatGPT/LLM from any app on macOS!.
 Get 60% off with this code **BF2024**

+### 💸 [Tales.so](https://www.tales.so) - 75% OFF with code **BFCM24**

+AI podcasting platform where we take insights from popular books and transform them into quick, fun podcast episodes you can enjoy anytime.
+We have over 10k+ books on parenting, startups, self help, history, science fiction and more.
+Think of it as a way to keep learning during stroller walks, coffee runs, long commutes or just rare quiet times.

 <p>&nbsp;</p>

 ## Video Software